 Day 5: Terracotta Warriors

 After their fortuitous discovery by local farmers in the 1970s, the Terracotta Army of China's first emperor, Qin Shi Huang, has intrigued visitors ever since.
-Spend the morning viewing the enigmatic ranks of life-like warriors and horses who stand in their original formations at the exact location they were excavated.
+Spend the morning viewing the enigmatic ranks of life-sized warriors and horses who stand in their original formations at the exact location they were excavated.
 Visit the workshop of the craftsmen who recreate terracotta warriors in the style of their ancient counterparts.
 Watch the skilled production process and perhaps buy a souvenir warrior to take home.
-Later, take a bullet train to Chengdu, capital of Sichuan province.
+Later, enjoy a leisurely stroll along the beautifully preserved 14th-century city walls that encircle Xian's old town and stop at a local brewery for a refreshing beer tasting.

 Includes: Breakfast, Lunch, Dinner